craigsapp/humlib/README.md

    // get the first token in the first spine:
    HumdrumToken* tok = infile.getTrackStart(1);
-   while (tok != NULL) {
+   // then iterate to the end of the spine: while (tok != NULL) {
       printNoteInformation(tok, tpq);
       tok = tok->getNextToken();